supreethmv/blog/_posts/2024-09-11-ai_generated_text_indicators.md

 Ever notice how some writing has this steady, almost hypnotic flow?
 Like, every sentence is just the right length, with perfect punctuation.
 It’s like listening to a song where every note is perfectly on beat.
 That’s AI.
 Humans, on the other hand, will throw in a short sentence.
 Then ramble on in a long, chaotic one that’s borderline a brain dump, you know, just to keep things interesting.

 **Example:**
-- *AI-generated*: “The importance of regular exercise cannot be overstated, as it plays a pivotal role in maintaining both physical and mental health.”
+- *AI-generated*: “The importance of regular exercise cannot be overstated, as it plays a pivotal role in maintaining not only physical, but also mental health.”
 - *Human-written*: “Exercise is good.
 It helps you stay healthy and sane, you know?
 Plus, it’s free therapy.”
 - **More Examples**:
    - *AI*: “Effective time management strategies include prioritizing tasks and setting realistic goals.”